migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-09-17 Tue: Looked more into Gnosis conditional tokens repo for 1market.
+Continued working on social media oAuth and memory for Hod1, started working on UI improvement (perhaps, similar to Tapswap's).

 2024-09-16 Mon: Further worked on Hod1 by working on how to verify user retweets.
 Also looked into moving memory from local in server to database.

 2024-09-15 Sun (1.0h): Worked on organizing code for hod1, dividing parts into separate react components.
 Looked into how to verify users retweeted our tweets.